KosukeHamazaki/RAINBOWR/cran-comments.md

 ## Major changes (new functions, etc...)
 - We fixed the error in `calcGRM` function with `methodGRM == "linear` option.
 - We fixed the error in `estPhylo` and `plotPhyloTree` functions when drawing phylogenetic trees.
+- We fixed the error in `estNetwork` and `plotHaploNetwork` functions when drawing haplotype network.